-You should track hits to your 404 page, and take actions to correct any issues that exist on your website.
-You can setup redirects to automatically send users to a new URL if your site map has changed, either in your content management system or by using an .htaccess file.
+You should track hits to your 404 page and take action to correct any issues that exist on your website.
+You can set up redirects to automatically send users to a new URL if your site map has changed, either in your content management system or by using an .htaccess file.

 Don’t let your accidental visitors leave!
 Do your best to convert them to customers by emphasizing your current discounts and deals, which could be irresistible for random visitors.

 Moving content, such as pop-up ads, can be annoying for visitors and tends to increase your bounce rate.
-Keep only the relevant content like well planned slider images and videos which are there to boost your sales.
+Keep only the relevant content like well-planned slider images and videos that are there to boost your sales.

-Many websites have high bounce rates because they load very slowly.
-Website visitors are not typically patient and will abandon a slow loading website.
-Use tools like https://developers.google.com/speed/pagespeed/ and http://tools.pingdom.com/fpt/ to identify and fix issues relating to website page load speed.
+Many websites have high bounce rates because they load slowly.
+Website visitors are not typically patient and will abandon a slow-loading website.
+Use tools like https://developers.google.com/speed and https://tools.pingdom.com/ to identify and fix issues relating to website page load speed.

 Without a clear next step to take, many users will go back to where they came from without visiting additional pages on your website.
-Your call to action should align with your business goals for the website, and also with natural next steps that a user might want to take.
-For example, if you are a painting contractor consider giving users the option to "Get a quote on painting".
+Your call-to-action should align with your business goals for the website and with natural next steps that a user might want to take.
+For example, if you are a painting contractor, consider giving users the option to, "Get a quote on painting."

-Today more than 50% of the searches done at Google are on a smart phone, and many industries average well over 50% mobile traffic to their websites.
-If you have not invested in a mobile-friendly or responsive website, chances are you are losing visitors.
+Today more than 50% of the searches done at Google are on a smartphone, and many industries average well over 50% mobile traffic to their websites.
+If you have not invested in a mobile-friendly website, chances are you are losing visitors.
 Implementing a mobile solution can decrease your bounce rate by making it easy for phone users to view your offer.

-Previous Article- Building a Website – 5 Keys to an Effective Homepage
+Previous Article- 4 Keys To An Effective Homepage

-Next Article- Building a Website – What is a Call To Action?
+Next Article- What Is A Call To Action?